bommusrinivasu/Item-catalog4/README.md

 # Item-Catalog
-Create a mobile menu app where users can add, edit, and delete mobiles and brands in the mobile app.
+Create a item-cataloge app where users can add, edit, and delete mobiles and brands in the app.
 ## Setup and run the project
 ### Prerequisites
 * Python 2.7